Mellon Fellowship of Scholars in the Humanities

 • Fellows are required to teach two courses during each year of their participation in the program.
 Stanford is on a quarter system, so every fellow will have at least one term per year without a teaching obligation.

-• Fellows are expected to be in residence at Stanford for the full academic year (mid-September through mid-June), and even in quarters when they are not teaching are expected to hold regular office hours to consult with students and to participate in the academic life of the Stanford community.
+• Fellows are expected to be in residence at Stanford for the full academic year (mid-September through mid-June), and even in quarters when they are not teaching are expected to hold office hours to consult with students and to participate in the academic life of the Stanford community.

 Application Process